If you don’t have a floor plan to digitalise you will need to create it manually.

 Once that is done you can name each room to better navigate through your plan.

-Our team has also prepared a short video for you on how to start creating your project.
-Even though we're filming from the web version, the main controllers are the same on all platforms.
-You shouldn't face any difficulties reproducing our steps:
+Our team has also prepared a short video for you on how to start creating your project:

 In other articles, we’ll be changing floor and wall covers as well as placing the furniture and other exterior objects.